-Inside ‘The Daily Show’ with Trevor Noah’s Democratic-debate social media war room
+Inside The Daily Show with Trevor Noah’s Democratic-debate social media war room

 In part, The Daily Show is playing to where its audience lives: During the second quarter of this year, digital viewership on those platforms was up 18% year-over-year, with 700 million total streams on the aforementioned social channels and YouTube.
 The Daily Show claims to be the most engaging late-night show in its competitive set across Facebook, Instagram, and Twitter.
 “That’s where the conversation is playing out,” Hedayati says.
 “And we want to be a part of that conversation and ideally drive the conversation.”

 The Daily Show has other strategic reasons for encouraging its employees to work late and push the limits of being funny on demand.
-Jennifer Flanz, executive producer and co-showrunner of The Daily Show, calls such live events “pretty crucial” for reminding people to tune in.
+Jennifer Flanz, executive producer and showrunner of The Daily Show, calls such live events “pretty crucial” for reminding people to tune in.
 “The digital side of the show and social media is a big driver of our viewership,” she says “It engages a totally younger audience.
-They see what we’re doing online and those two hours during the debate and then they get really excited to tune in for the show and see how we’re going to cover it.”
+They see what we’re doing online those two hours during the debate and then they get really excited to tune in for the show and see how we’re going to cover it.”

 It’s also a “good barometer” of what sort of bits host Trevor Noah might be able to capitalize on.
 After recognizing that Warren and Klobuchar were engaged in a drama of Who wore it best?, the show included them in a bit about the ways that CNN might be trying to start beef among candidates.
 That echoed another live-shared moment from the June debates, in which Beto O’Rourke began speaking Spanish, prompting other candidates toward underwhelming attempts at bilingualism.
 After one joke about O’Rourke ordering like a clueless guy in a Mexican restaurant went viral, Noah’s team worked the growing narrative into the show opener the following night.
 (The host said he hoped it wouldn’t be another night of broken Spanglish.)